giuseppeceravolo/giuseppeceravolo.github.io/_posts/2019-07-20-five-simple-yet-tricky-python-interview-exercises.md

 ![Python Challenge - Start Command]({{ site.url }}{{ site.baseurl }}/images/exercises/python-challenge-start-command.png){: .align-center}

-Similarly, if you enter the command `stop` the program will reply with *"Car stopped."*, but if the car had already been stopped then the programm will reply with *"Car already stopped!"*.
+Similarly, if you enter the command `stop` the program will reply with *"Car stopped."*, but if the car had already been stopped then the programm will reply with *"Car already stopped."*.

 ![Python Challenge - Stop Command]({{ site.url }}{{ site.baseurl }}/images/exercises/python-challenge-stop-command.png){: .align-center}